 Check: If guests prefer to contribute by check, make sure they fill out a Check Contribution Form, available on our Host Resources page.

 Post on Facebook: Include photos and/or video!

-Record attendance: Use your event’s page on Affinity.
-If you used a sign-up sheet, email or give it to a captain.
+Record attendance and report your actions & donations: Use your event page in our online system.
+If you used a sign-up sheet for attendance, email or give it to a captain.

-Return contact lists: Be sure to provide all unused contacts to a captain, so they can be re-assigned!
+Return contact lists: Be sure to provide all unused postcard addresses to a captain, so they can be re-assigned!